jbf81tb/Wikipedia_to_SQLite/README.md

 python main.py
 ```

-It can take an argument `--verbose (-v)` to provide the final path of the SQLite database (pages.db).
+It can take an argument `--verbose (-v)` in order to output the full path of the SQLite database (pages.db).